 The area northeast of Seattle where Bothell is located is already a hub of beloved trails.
-Three of them converge within several hundred feet of each other near the junction of Blyth Park, Wayne Golf Course, and the Sammamish River.
+Three of them converge within several hundred feet of each other near the junction of Blyth Park, the former Wayne Golf Course, and the Sammamish River.

-The Burke-Gilman trail is 19.8 miles long and originates in at Golden Gardens in the Ballard neighborhood of Seattle.
+The Burke-Gilman trail is 19.8 miles long and originates near Golden Gardens in the Ballard neighborhood of Seattle.
 It ends in Bothell at Blyth Park.
 The Sammamish River Trail starts across the river at a trestle bridge abutting Blyth Park and extends 10.9 miles to Marymoor Park in Redmond.
-The Tolt Pipeline runs on the boundary of Blyth Park and Wayne Golf Course for 14 miles between Bothell and Duvall Park.
+The Tolt Pipeline runs on the boundary of Blyth Park and the former Wayne Golf Course for 14 miles between Bothell and Duvall Park.
 A fantastic opportunity is presenting itself with the development of the Wayne land to link these three trails for seamless recreational possibilities.

 The end of the Tolt Pipeline Trail at the the Wayne Golf Course Property